ddrcode/teensy_6502_com_bridge/README.md

 | 32         | 20      | A11          |      | Ground        | 21      | Ground     |

 ### Example

 ![Example wiring](./assets/board.jpg)
-The photo demonstrate the minimalistic configuration described above (address and data buses only, pluc clock and read/write signal).
-Additionally, `PHI1O` and `PHI2O` pins are connected to LEDs on the breadboard for monitoring clock cycles.
+The photo demonstrates the minimal configuration described above (address and data buses only, plus clock and read/write signals).
+Additionally, the `PHI1O` and `PHI2O` pins are connected to LEDs on the breadboard for monitoring clock cycles.
 Finally, there is a button for manually controlling reset function of the CPU.